-This measure will require the aggregation of data collected and stored in various locations in the EHR, by various entities, and likely using variable ways to represent work.
-For example, documentation of weight classification requires the child's age in months (e.g., under age 36 months) or years, so that one of the terms listed (e.g., normal weight) can be looked for including all abbreviations-in nursing notes, physician notes, and technician notes.
+This measure will require the aggregation of data collected and stored in various locations in the EHR, by various stakeholders, and likely using variable ways to represent work.
+For example, documentation of weight classification requires the child's age in months (under age 36 months) or years, so that one of the terms listed (e.g., normal weight) can be looked for-including all abbreviations-and in nursing notes, physician notes, and technician notes.
 Other ways to classify weight, such as BMI percentile, will likely be found in the vital signs.
-For patients over the age of 16 years, the data might be found in the vital signs or in the documentation sections of the record.
+Over the age of 16 years, the data might be found in the vital signs or in the documentation sections of the record.